junipertcy/networkie/README.md

 Introduction to the engineering workflow on network data for undergraduates.

-The `networkie` modules are organized as follows:
+The `networkie` libray is organized with the following modules:

 *  **gen:**  Network object generation via various generative models, including loading from custom data.
    Current implementation includes `Custom`.
 There are virtual classes for `Erdős–Rényi model` and `Gaussian mixture model` (will be implemented in the future).